darrenldl/docfd/README.md

     - Down arrow
     - Page down
     - Scroll down with mouse wheel when hovering above the area
-    - If document list is hidden, then this scrolls down the search result list instead
+    - If there is only one document listed, then this scrolls down the search result list instead
 - Scroll up the document list
     - `k`
     - Up arrow
     - Page up
     - Scroll up with mouse wheel when hovering above the area
-    - If document list is hidden, then this scrolls up the search result list instead
+    - If there is only one document listed, then this scrolls up the search result list instead
 - Scroll down the search result list
     - `Shift`+`J`
     - `Shift`+Down arrow